-I love coaching and teaching, and most of my accomplishments when I first came to the Upper Valley in 1991 revolved around my students' successes.
+Lori loves coaching and teaching, and most of her accomplishments when she first came to the Upper Valley in 1991 revolved around her students' successes.

-Starting in 2002 I brought several GMHA Juniors teams to the Northeast Young Rider Championships ("Lendon's Show") where they earned team and individual
+Starting in 2002 she brought several GMHA Juniors teams to the Northeast Young Rider Championships ("Lendon's Show") where they earned team and individual

 medals and where Georgi Girl earned the Crown Juel award for High Score Mare.
-Many of my students have earned year-end awards in everything from schooling
+Many of her students have earned year-end awards in everything from schooling

 shows to USDF programs.
-In 2007 I was invited to assist with the creation and implementation of the Vermont Tech Equine Studies program, where in addition
+In 2007 she was invited to assist with the creation and implementation of the Vermont Tech Equine Studies program, where in addition

-to coaching the dressage team I teach equitation and Riding Instruction I & II and advise the equine club.
-For the last 10 years I have been training
+to coaching the dressage team she teaches equitation and Riding Instruction I & II and advises the equine club.
+For the last 10 years she has been training

 and competing Lexi, first in traditional dressage then, after a several year hiatus, in western dressage.
 The last 4 years have been very exciting for